 The Company maintains a 401(k) retirement savings plan for the benefit of eligible employees.
 Under the terms of this plan, eligible employees are able to make contributions to the plan on a tax-deferred basis.
 The Company began matching employees' contributions, effective January 1, 2017.
-The Company contributed \$318, net of forfeitures, to the 401(k) plan for the three months ended March 31, 2019 and \$230, net of forfeitures, for the three months ended March 31, 2018.
+The Company contributed \$252 and \$318, net of forfeitures, to the 401(k) plan for the three months ended March 31, 2020 and March 31, 2019, respectively.

-9. Commitments and contingencies
+10. Commitments and contingencies